maruf1921/online_shop/README.md

 # E-Commerce Website

-This is an e-commerce website built with Node.js, Express, and MongoDB.
+This is an e-commerce website built with JavaScript, HTML, CSS, Node.js, Express, and MongoDB.
 The website allows users to view products, add products to their cart, and manage their accounts.

 ## Features